A plea hearing is scheduled for Thursday for a teenager accused of killing his mother and 15-year-old sister inside their Parker County home in 2012.

 Mac Smith, Evans’ defense attorney, did not return messages from a Star-Telegram reporter seeking comment.

 Parker County deputies responding to Evans’ 911 call on Oct.
 4, 2012, found the teen’s mother, 48-year-old Jami Evans, and sister, Mallory, dead inside the family’s home in the 150 block of River Creek Lane in Annetta South.
 Both had been shot multiple times.

 Sheriff’s officials have said Evans stole the gun from his grandfather, a retired Fort Worth officer.

 In a written statement, Evans told investigators that he had devised a plan to kill several family members after watching a horror movie about a boy who murders relatives without remorse and thinking, “It would be the same for me when I kill someone.”

 He recounted that day’s events and how he carried out the shootings before ending his statement:

 “I know now though that I’m done with killing.
 It’s the most dreadful and terrifying thing I will ever experience.
 And what happened last night will haunt me forever.”

-Larry Moore, who had served as Evan’s former defense attorney before going to work with the Tarrant County District Attorney’s Office in January, had previously filed a motion indicating that he intended to introduce evidence that Evans was insane at the time of the slayings had the case gone to trial.
+Larry Moore, who had served as Evans’ defense attorney before going to work with the Tarrant County district attorney’s office in January, previously filed a motion indicating that he intended to introduce evidence that Evans was insane at the time of the slayings, had the case gone to trial.